 To choose the right headshot, ask someone else to advise.
 Industrial professionals such as agents, managers, casting directors, and other actors are the most helpful who can give feedback.

-Ask people to look through the gallery and choose their favorites.
+Ask people to look through the gallery and decide their favorites.
 Take the calculation of victory shots.
 Ask them also say a little about why they are interested in their choice, maybe write a few adjectives that appear in his mind with each image (“You look fierce in this matter!”), And some features that appear (“Your eyes are boring into my soul ! “).
-You want to choose a shot that matches the type of project and the role you want to order.
+You want to decide a shot that matches the type of project and the role you want to order.

 It might be selfish to ask other people to see a hundred pictures of your face, but the outer perspective is helpful.
 We are not always the best judge of ourselves!